 PLEASE NOTE: This property is available to approved program participants only.
 It is not for sale to the public.

 The Texas Facilities Commission manages the disposition of surplus property donated to the state by federal programs.
-The TFC's Federal Surplus Property Program certifies organizations as eligible under federal agency regulations to receive and use the property.
+Our Federal Surplus Property Program requests, warehouses, and transfers surplus federal government equipment to eligible organizations in Texas.
+The TFC's Federal Surplus Property Program certifies organizations as eligible under federal management regulations to receive and use the property.
 Private citizens and the general public may not participate in this program.

 Examples of organizations eligible for the Federal Surplus Property Program include: cities, counties, state agencies, political subdivisions, public & private schools, colleges, universities, museums, libraries, medical institutions, child care centers, drug abuse treatment centers, public airports, educational radio stations, utility providers and other conservation agencies, select veterans service organizations (per the For Vets Act of 2013), Service Educational Activities (such as the Boys & Girl Scouts, YMCA, Red Cross, JROTC), and providers of assistance to the homeless, impoverished, or elderly.
 For a detailed list of eligible organizations, please visit: http://www.gsa.gov/portal/content/105055